Mr. Stain on Junk Alley

-The CGI was produced by Koga's CGI studio The Fool and premiered between 10:50 p.m. and 11:30 p.m.
+The show was animated by Koga's studio The Fool, and premiered between 10:50 p.m. and 11:30 p.m.
 (JST) on December 31, 2002.
 It was broadcast in Japan by Kids Station, beginning January 6, 2003, on Monday, Tuesday and Wednesday at 12 p.m.
 (JST).
-It was also aired in Brazil and Latin america by Cartoon Network (L.A.), Funimation also included episodes of Mr. Stain on many of its other DVD releases.
-These short comedy bits were well received by DVD viewers and interest in the series grew.
+It was also aired in Brazil and Latin America by Cartoon Network (as a part of their Adult Swim block).
+The series received generally positive reviews from critics.
 A DVD release of the show was also launched by Funimation for the US and Canada region.
+Funimation also included episodes of Mr. Stain on many of its other DVD releases.

 Characters

 Mr. Stain lives in a junk-filled alley and comes across objects in his searches.
 These objects seem ordinary at first but soon prove to be otherwise, resulting in awkward situations.
 He befriends a large feline, named Palvan, who almost always does not agree with Stain on the best use of a found item.
 Their arguments become extremely violent with one of them getting hurt, but things turn out well at the end.
 Both characters are very selfish but their tender side can also be seen.
 Mr. Stain is the only character who appears in all the episodes; Palvan is not in episodes four and ten.
 The rest of the characters appear occasionally in important roles, but can be seen in other episodes.

-The characters in the series are an odd bunch with names that suggest their fate (or role) or their physique: Eaten is a fish that is consumed, Rings is a lizard that uses rings as an accessory around its neck, Pylon is a crab that uses a pylon as headgear, and Policeman is an officer of the law who comes to the alley on his rounds.
+The characters in the series are an odd bunch with names that suggest their fate, role or physique: Eaten is a fish that is consumed, Rings is a lizard that uses rings as an accessory around its neck, Pylon is a crab that uses a pylon as headgear, and Policeman is an officer of the law who comes to the alley on his rounds.
 Different minor characters, such as Squeezed dog and Masked monkey, appear in the series as inhabitants of "Junk Alley" besides Mr. Stain and Palvan.
 Others like Lost kitten and Stephanie, a young girl, accidentally enter the alley and are helped to find a way out.
 There is an abandoned baby and a pianist called Lifa, with whom Stain falls in love but must fight his alter-ego, Handsome Stain from the mirror world, for her affection.